Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Systematic reviews distill the evidence on a specific clinical question from multiple primary studies into a single document.
 The Cochrane Library is the gold standard for this approach.
 A well-conducted systematic review can save a physician from reading dozens or hundreds of individual papers by providing a synthesized answer with a pooled effect estimate.

 Limitations: Systematic reviews take 12-24 months to produce.
 They cover only the questions that reviewers choose to address.
-A 2024 analysis by Borah et al. in Journal of Clinical Epidemiology found that only 23% of clinical questions commonly asked by physicians had a corresponding Cochrane review.
-For the other 77% of questions, no systematic review exists.
-Furthermore, systematic reviews can become outdated rapidly: a 2022 study by Shojania et al. found that 23% of systematic reviews were clinically outdated within 2 years of publication, and 15% were contradicted by subsequent evidence within 5 years.
+Only a fraction of clinical questions commonly asked by physicians have a corresponding Cochrane review — many common clinical scenarios lack any systematic review.
+Furthermore, systematic reviews can become outdated rapidly: a 2007 study by Shojania et al. in Annals of Internal Medicine found that a signal for updating occurred in 57% of systematic reviews, with a median survival time of 5.5 years before a review needed updating.

 Strategy 2: Expert-Authored Point-of-Care References